Skip to content

 14. When did the Paris 2024 Olympics start?
 (Easy)

 Answer: July 26, 2024.
-The opening ceremony rolled along the Seine river over four hours.
+The opening ceremony rolled along the Seine over about four hours.

 It was the first opening ceremony in modern Games history held outside a stadium.
-About 6,800 athletes paraded on roughly 85 boats.
-Heavy rain didn’t stop it.
-Most viewers expected a backup plan.
-There wasn’t one.
+Roughly 6,800 athletes paraded on 85 boats.
+Heavy rain did not stop it, and there was no stadium backup waiting in the wings.

 15. How many world records were broken at Paris 2024?
 (Hard)